 - 2.1 Transfer of Assets.
-Under the prerequisite that the conditions under Article 5.1 hereof are met or waived on the date of delivery, the Transferor hereby agrees to transfer, assign and deliver and cause the Transferor's affiliates to transfer, assign and deliver at the time of delivery, and the Transfere agrees to from the Transferor and the Transferor's affiliates at time of delivery receive, obtain and accept, the business to be transferred, assets to be transferred and employees to be transferred as defined in Article 1 hereof on which there are no significant right flaws and no significant security interest is imposed ("Transfer of Assets"). - Risk and ownership transfer.
-Unless otherwise agreed in this Agreement, (1) prior to the date of delivery, the Transferor shall have all the rights and interests in the business to be transferred and assets to be transferred, and assume all risks relating to business to be transferred and employees to be transferred; (2) as from the date of delivery, the Transferee shall have all the rights and interests conferred by this Agreement and assume all risks relating to business to be transferred, assets to be transferred and employees to be transferred.
-However, for avoidance of doubt, in the case of intellectual property rights registered and applied for registration, all the rights and interests thereon and relevant risks shall pass to the Transferee as from the date on which registration of transfer of ownership of relevant intellectual property rights is completed.
-(3) subsequent to the date of delivery, the Transferor shall continue to perform and complete the responsibilities and obligations relating to business to be transferred and assets to be transferred to be performed and completed by the Transferor, including but not limited to, completion of registration of transfer of relevant intellectual property rights with relevant sector, cooperation with relevant assets that are owned by the Transferor or the Transferor's affiliates and must be used in the process of operating the business to be transferred on the date of delivery as found by the transferee subsequent to the date of delivery, as well as the completion of the procedures for registration of transfer or authorization relating to such assets.
+Under the prerequisite that the conditions under Article 5.1 hereof are met or waived on the date of delivery, the Transferor hereby agrees to transfer, assign and deliver and cause the Transferor's affiliates to transfer, assign and deliver at the time of delivery, and the Transfere agrees to from the Transferor and the Transferor's affiliates at time of delivery receive, obtain and accept, the business to be transferred, assets to be transferred and employees to be transferred as defined in Article 1 hereof on which there are no significant right flaws and no significant security interest is imposed ("Transfer of Assets"). - 2.2 Risk and ownership transfer.
+Unless otherwise agreed in this Agreement, (1) prior to the date of delivery, the Transferor shall have all the rights and interests in the business to be transferred and assets to be transferred, and assume all risks relating to business to be transferred; (2) as from the date of delivery, the Transferee shall have all the rights and interests conferred by this Agreement and assume all risks relating to business to be transferred; assets to be transferred, assets to be transferred and employees to be transferred.
+However, for avoidance of doubt, in the case of intellectual property rights registered and applied for registration, all the rights and interests thereon and relevant risks shall pass to the Transfere as from the date on which registration of transfer of ownership of relevant intellectual property rights is completed.
+(3) subsequent to the date of delivery, the Transferred to be performed and completed by the Transferor, including but not limited to, completion of registration of transfer of relevant intellectual property rights with relevant sector, cooperation with relevant assets that are owned by the Transferor or the Transferor's affiliates and must be used in the process of operating the business to be transferred on the date of delivery, as well as the completion of the procedures for registration of transfer or authorization relating to such assets.